Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 In total, during the first quarter, TriumphPay processed approximately 4 million invoices paying just under 127,000 distinct carriers.
 We have now paid 168,000 distinct carriers in the last 12 months.
 First quarter payments process totaled approximately $5.7 billion and 8.8% increase over the prior quarter and a 147.7% increase from Q1 2021.
 TriumphPay's annual run rate payment volume exiting the quarter was over $24 billion.
 We listed as one of our metrics that matter, the continued growth in both factors and brokers that make up both sides of the network.
 As a reminder, the sales cycle for Tier 1 brokers can be multiple years.
 We only announced Tier 1 additions by name when they are integrated and we are providing services on their behalf.

 In the first quarter, we added another three factoring companies as TriumphPay audit clients bringing the total number to 72.
 We also continued to add brokers to the network, bringing our total count of freight brokers to 558 who are TriumphPay customers, TriumphPay audit customers or both.
 This number is down four brokers since our announcement earlier in March, because we made some minor system adjustments to consolidate customer entity reporting.
 This approach is more consistent with how we think about our customers and prevents a broker's subsidiary from being reported as a separate customer even if it operates as such.
 We think this is a more accurate way to look at things.
-As a result of this move, 28 brokers were removed from the broker count, but they didn't actually leave the ecosystem.
+As a result of this move, 28 brokers were removed from the broker count but they didn't actually leave the ecosystem.
 These reductions were offset by 27 new broker additions.
 Those changes along with the removal of some brokers due to acquisitions and the consolidation also affected counts for the quarter.
 Of the 27 brokers added in the corner, all were Tier 2s, Tier 3s and Tier 4s.
 Seven other brokers were integrated on Triumph payments, 14 on audit and 6 on both payments and audit.

 Overall, we have three factors and 44 brokers currently in the integration queue including one Tier 1 factor and four Tier 1 brokers with expected go lives over the next three quarters.
 Every quarter we discuss how many distinct carriers we paid in the last quarter and trailing 12 months or since inception.
 Another important carrier number is the number of registered carriers on the network.
 These are carriers that have claimed their profile and TriumphPay and are now fully integrated for payments, paperwork and all the benefits of the network.